The first step in obtaining electric service is to contact our Member Service

 »Meter loops.
 See meter loop diagrams on the engineering page»

 »Completing the Underground Information Form

-Coordinating these items is critical to insure we exceed your expectations when we
+Coordinating these items is critical to insure we exceed your expectations

 Residential service size options shown below are a starting point for planning and are